Angit16/rtabmap_issues/README.md

 Inside the scope of visualizer node `rtabmapviz` or `rviz`:
 * Set the above parameters, except the number of cameras in the visualizer node as well.

+## Robot motion strategy during mapping
+The progress of the map must be viewed by the user while moving the robot.
+It is important to not continue moving robot too far without findinf a global loop closure.
 # RTAB-Map map data processing from .db files

 ## Merging two maps